yancong/datacenter/README.md

 ## Printing instructions

 Thank you for your interest in this Web-to-print experiment.

-Follow the instructions below to print this zine yourself:
+> If you just want to read the zine on screen, [download the pdf here](https://yancong.github.io/datacenter/zine_for_screen.pdf)
+> If you're ready to print the zine yourself, follow the instructions below:

 - Download this folder
 - Use any local server